abhi1345/rubiks-cube-solvers/updates/README.md

 I am only at 81 images though, so next step is definitely collecting more training images and running them through the Gemini labeling pipeline.

 ## 12/18/2025

+Got really rough cube rotations working.
+Rotating the cube about its x axis (bring bottom face to front) is quite challenging with the arm's ROM.
+Needs some more tweaks to get it perfect.
+Will work on this tomorrow.

+Order of work seems to be:
+1. Get rotations working
+2. Get turns working
+3. Get arm to move to perfect spot to take pic
+4. Have it do random turns/rotations + take pics + upload to S3

+Have limited time so will be lucky to get \#1 fully done before weekend.